FTBTeam/FTB-Team-Dimensions/README.md

 Structure files (both for the overworld lobby and dimension island structures) are standard vanilla NBT structures, as saved via [Structure Blocks](https://minecraft.fandom.com/wiki/Structure_Block).
 There is one important requirement: all structures **must** contain one Structure Block in data mode with the custom data tag `spawn_point`.
-This is used to determine where players will spawn in both the overworld and dimensions that are created.
+This is used to determine where players will spawn in both the overworld lobby and in team dimensions that are created.

-Structures created will always be positioned with the spawn point at (X,Z) = (0,0).
-The data structure block is replaced with air when the structure is actually placed into the world.
-The player will spawn with their feet in this block by default (but see the "spawn_override" field above).
+Structures created will always be positioned with the `spawn_point` block at (X,Y,Z) = (0,H,0), where H = the "height" field from the prebuilt structure JSON above.
+The data structure block is replaced with air when the structure is actually placed into the world, and the player will spawn with their feet in this block by default (but see the "spawn_override" field above).

-The default lobby structure is at `data/ftbteamdimensions/structures/lobby.nbt`, but this can be changed in one of two ways:
+The default overworld lobby structure is at `data/ftbteamdimensions/structures/lobby.nbt`, but this can be changed in one of two ways:
 * in mod config (see `lobbyStructure` in `ftbteamdimensions-common.toml`)
 * or simply overwrite it via datapack!